seanpmyers/loremaster/README.md

 # loremaster

-Streamlined planning and tracking of your life goals, actions, and outcomes.
+Streamlined planning and tracking of life goals, actions, and outcomes.

 ## Concept
-a mix between a quest log, documentation, and a journal
+A mix between a quest log, documentation, and a journal.

+## Intentions
-get all important information out of your head in one organized location
+Attempt to remove all important information from ones head in put it into one organized location.
-reduce effort to organize your personal information
+Reduce effort to organize and plan past and future actions taken in life.

 ## Design